autocrypt/autocrypt/doc/level1.rst

 ++++++++++++++++++++++

-See :ref:`peer-state` for a definition of the structure of information stored about the client's communications peers.
+See :ref:`peer-state` for a definition of the structure of information stored about the MUA's communications peers.

-Autocrypt clients keep state about their peers, to be able to handle several nuanced situations that have caused trouble/annoyance in the past.
+Autocrypt MUAs keep state about their peers, to be able to handle several nuanced situations that have caused trouble/annoyance in the past.
 This state is updated even when the peer sends mail without an ``Autocrypt`` header.